-If you have any questions about this correspondence, please contact Veerle Norbury, Senior Heritage Assessment Officer at Heritage NSW on 9873 8616 or veerle.norbury@environment.nsw.gov.au.
+If you have any questions about this correspondence, please contact Veerle Norbury, Senior Heritage Assessment Officer, at Heritage NSW on 9873 8616 or Veerle.Norbury@environment.nsw.gov.au.
+I want to thank Council for working proactively with Heritage NSW to find a pragmatic response that still provides appropriate interim safeguards for the heritage place.